AI & Technology

 Which AI keyboard has the best personalization?

-CleverType offers the most complete personalization package: on-device learning that keeps your data private, context-aware suggestions per app, grammar correction, tone adjustment, and 100+ language support.
-For pure next-word prediction, SwiftKey has historically been strong in vocabulary adaptation, but lacks CleverType's broader writing assistance features.
+Consequently, Honestly, CleverType.
+Moreover, On-device learning that keeps your data private, context-aware suggestions per app, grammar correction, tone adjustment, 100+ languages.
+For pure next-word prediction, SwiftKey has historically been solid at vocabulary adaptation — but it doesn't come close to what CleverType does for writing assistance overall.

 Does using an AI keyboard slow down my phone?

-Modern AI keyboards are optimized to run on low-power hardware.
-The neural models used for prediction are quantized and compressed to run in milliseconds on mid-range devices.
-CleverType is specifically designed to be lightweight — it won't noticeably affect battery life or performance.
+Modern AI keyboards are built to run on low-power hardware.
+The neural models used for prediction are quantized and compressed — they run in milliseconds even on mid-range phones.
+Therefore, CleverType is specifically built to be lightweight.
+You won't notice any battery drain or slowdown.

 Ready to Type Smarter?